-unplugged wells/bond

-0' 800' \$20,000 50

-8011 1.200' \$30,000 15

-However, the blanket bond amount may be increased by the single well bond amount (which varies depending on the depth of the well-see Single Well Bond table) for every unplugged well in excess of the maximum allowable unplugged wells per blanket bond as shown in the Blanket Well Bond table.
+Refer to 10 CSR 50-2.070(1)(G) for noncommercial gas well bond amounts.
+Blanket Well Bond Depth of Well From То Amount Number of U inplugged wells/ bond 0' 800' \$20,000 50 801' 1,200' \$30,000 15 However, the blanket bond amount may be increased by the single well bond amount (which varies depending on the depth of the well-see Single Well Bond table) for every unplugged well in excess of the maximum allowable unplugged wells per blanket bond as shown in the Blanket Well Bond table.
 All wells permitted prior to the effective date of this regulation shall comply with these bonding requirements no later than January 1, 1990.
 All wells permitted on or after the effective date of this regulation shall comply with the previously mentioned bonding requirements prior to permit issuance.
 (2) Said bond shall be by a corporate surety authorized to do business in the state of Missouri and shall be submitted on form OGC-2.
-In lieu of a bond with a surety, an applicant may furnish to the council his own personal bond, secured by a certificate of deposit in an amount equal to that of the required surety bond.
+In lieu of a bond with a surety, an applicant may furnish to the council his won personal bond, secured by a certificate of deposit in an amount equal to that of the required surety bond.
 Such personal bond shall be submitted on form OGC-2A.
-When the bond is filed, the state geologist shall immediately review the bond and, if the bond is in proper form, the state geologist shall approve the bond with such conditions as may be required by the council or by rule or regulation.
-No drilling or operation shall commence or continue unless there is on file a bond approved by the state geologist.
+When the bond is filed, the state geologist shall immediately review the bond and, if the bond is in proper form, the state geologist shall approve the bond with such conditions as may be required by the council or by rule or regulations.
+No drilling or operations shall commence or continue unless there is on file a bond approved by the state geologist.
 (3) Personal bonds shall be subject to the following conditions:

-(A) The institution issuing the certificate of deposit must be insured by the Federal Deposit Insurance Corporation (F.D.I.C.) or the Federal Savings and Loan Insurance Corporation (F.S.L.I.C.);

-(B) Only automatically renewable certificates of deposit will be accepted;

-(C) Any interest on the certificates of deposit shall be made payable to the permittee.
+(A) The institution issuing the certificate of deposit must be insured by the Federal Deposit Insurance Corporation (F.D.I.C.) or the Federal Savings and Loan Insurance Corporation (F.S.L.I.C.); (B) Only automatically renewable certificates of deposit will be accepted; and (C) Any interest on the certificates of deposit shall be made payable to the permittee.